 - Guidance on existing documentation changes

-Such an approach which provides a broader operational framework but allows individual regions (where appropriate), and of course country affiliates to manage their own operations is more desirable.
+Such an approach which provides a broader operational framework but allows individual regions (where appropriate) and of course, country affiliates to manage their own operations, is more desirable.

-In this approach, individual country affiliates are required to identify local process owners, define their responsibility matrix (RACI), perform IC plan administration using SOPs, act as a liaison for the local sales teams and take the lead with any queries including dispute resolution.
+In this approach, individual country affiliates are required to identify local process owners, define their responsibility matrix (RACI), perform IC plan administration using SOPs, act as a liaison for the local sales teams and take the lead with any queries, including dispute resolution.
 They are also required to track operational KPIs and report them to the HQ.

-This approach empowers the affiliates to take complete ownership of their IC program and results in better relationships between sales operations group and the sales team as well as with HQ.
-It also drives the sharing and adoption of best practice, process improvements, efficiencies and financial savings across the organization.
+This approach empowers the affiliates to take complete ownership of their IC program and results in better relationships between the sales operations group and the sales team as well as with HQ.
+It also drives the sharing and adoption of best practices, process improvements, efficiencies and financial savings across the organization.

 Have something to add to this blog post?
 Please share it in the comments.
 For more information on Aurochs Software, drop us a mail at firstname.lastname@example.org